 Ever noticed how two people living in the same neighborhood, with similar surroundings, similar socio-economic status, may experience the world around them completely different from each other?

 That’s because there are two realms of reality.
-There are many realms of reality, but for the sake of simplicity let’s focus on the two primary causes of either a blissful life, or a chaotic one.
+The two primary causes of either a blissful life, or a chaotic one.
 For the sake of simplicity let’s talk about the realm of judgement, and the realm of love.

 Right or wrong exists within the realm of judgment, also known as the realm of darkness.
 While we think we are exercising free-will when we are making right or wrong choices, we are not… we are robotic within the realm of judgment.